 We’re in the thick of the holiday season and the urge to eat baked goods for every meal of the day is very real at the moment.
-I’ve seen several ginger-molasses and snickerdoodle cookie recipes on social media that I’d straight up arm wrestle Santa for.
+I’ve seen several ginger molasses and snickerdoodle cookie recipes on social media that I’d arm wrestle Santa for.
 Can you relate?
-That, coupled with the fact that Ben keeps bringing home full sized Snickers bars (why oh why do they have to pair so well with a cabernet night cap?!) means I’ve been even more intentional than usual about cooking healthy meals at home so I don’t have to think twice about indulging a little extra over the next month or so.
+That said, I’ve been even more intentional than usual about cooking healthy meals at home so I don’t have to think twice about indulging a little extra over the next month or so.

 If you’re like me and wanting to indulge without the guilt this holiday season, whip up this light and tasty dish tonight – and fight your dining partner for the leftovers to take for lunch the next day.
 Trust me when I say, if you don’t, you’ll regret it!

-Set the sauce aside then peel and trim 2 medium-sized sweet potatoes, and then send them through your spiralizer fitted with the skinnest noodle blade.
-I used my Paderno Spiralizer for these guys.
-Psst!
-The Spiralizer would make such a great Christmas or holiday gift for the foodie in your life – it’s so fun and versatile!
+Set the sauce aside then peel and trim 2 medium-sized sweet potatoes, and then send them through z spiralizer fitted with the skinnest noodle blade.

 Last step is to add the chicken back into the skillet along with the Thai peanut sauce then toss until everything is well coated and heated through.